 The SSU library is an academic division within the SSU University that serves the information and research needs of its students, faculty, and administration.
-The University maintains libraries for the degree programs at both its San Diego and Newport Beach campuses.
+The University maintains libraries for the degree programs at its Las Vegas campuses.

-In addition to the hard and soft cover books and periodicals, and the audio and video materials in the two physical library facilities, the University provides 24/7 access to pre-paid subscriptions of several respected online libraries (electronic databases), including the Library Information Resources Network consortium (LIRN: ProQuest, Gale - Infotrac, and eLibrary).
+In addition to the hard and soft cover books and periodicals, and the audio and video materials in the physical library facilities, the University provides 24/7 access to pre-paid subscriptions of several respected online libraries (electronic databases), including the Library and Information Resources Network consortium (ProQuest, Gale - Infotrac, and eLibrary).
 Additionally, the library maintains a list of relevant and reliable open online resources in each discipline of study, and can recommend public library facilities/local university libraries that can be accessed to obtain research materials.

-Students doing research on-campus and off-campus can access SSU online library catalog, subscription databases, and research guides from any Internet connected computer via the online learning portal Moodle or via the SSU Website, Library page (password protected access).
-Database training sessions are offered each quarter for students and Faculty members on two university campuses: Fashion Valley and Newport Beach.
-Librarians are available for face-to-face, phone, or email research consultations on Mondays-Thursdays, and on Saturdays, when classes are in session.
+Students doing research on-campus and off-campus can access SSU online library catalog, subscription databases, and research guides from any Internet connected computer via the online learning portal Moodle or via SSU Website, Library page (password protected access).

+Database training sessions are offered each quarter for students and Faculty members on the Las Vegas campus.

+Librarians are available for face-to-face, phone, or email research consultations on Mondays -Thursdays, and on Saturdays, when classes are in session.
 Information about SSU library service hours is posted on the SSU Website/Library page.
 After hour consultations are available per student or faculty request.